susieshuai/cs5610-FridayNight/README.md

 This app is deployed on [Heroku](https://friday-night-test.herokuapp.com/)

+### Iteration 2
+**Division of labor**
+In the second week, we start on developing whatever CRUD module that will contain the main functionality of our application.
+We will have an API capable of executing GET and POST methods are necessary for our app's core functionality and making whatever MongoDB queries that are necessary.

+- Features %Cuiting Huang

+Cart, Login, Register, Profile

+- Features %Shi Shuai

+Search, Review, Checkout

+**test account**
+test1@test.com 123456

 ### Iteration 1
 **Division of labor**
 In the first week, we will work on the initial setting up of our app.